Hire in Bangladesh

-Employees who have been in service of the same employer for at least 6 months are eligible for maternity leave of eight weeks before delivery and eight weeks after.
+- Employees who have been in service of the same employer for at least six months are eligible for maternity leave of eight weeks before delivery and eight weeks after.

-Employees who have worked less than 6 months, or who have 2 or more surviving children, are only entitled to unpaid leave.
+- Employees who have worked less than six months, or who have two or more surviving children, are only entitled to unpaid leave.

-Women are not allowed to work for 8 weeks after giving birth.
+- Women are not permitted to work for eight weeks after giving birth.

-Even if a female employee gives notice of maternity leave after the birth of her child, she is still entitled to the maternity benefits of eight weeks following date of delivery.
+Even if a female employee gives notice of maternity leave after the birth of her child, she is still entitled to the maternity benefits of eight weeks following the date of the child’s delivery.

-Casual leave is for the purpose of sudden illness, minor accidents and urgent issues.
-Prior application is required, unless the situation prevents such application from being made.
+- Casual leave is intended for the purpose of sudden illness, minor accidents and urgent issues.
+Prior application is required for this leave, unless the situation prevents such an application from being submitted.

-Employees are entitled to 10 days of paid casual leave per year, and this cannot be carried forward to the next year.
+- Employees are entitled to 10 days of paid casual leave per year.
+This cannot be carried over to the next year.

-There are 15 major public holidays each year, 11 of which are paid days (also known as festival leave).
+There are 15 major public holidays each year, 11 of which are paid days.
+The latter is known as festival leave.

-The employees are entitled to payment if the bargaining contract states that they should be paid on the optional holidays or when the employees are under a union that advocates for their wages and salaries.
+Employees are entitled to payment if the bargaining contract states they should be paid on the optional holidays or if the employees are part of a union that advocates for their wages and salaries.

 Benefits to the Employee in Bangladesh

-A worker may also be entitled to compensation in the event of a layoff or dismissal in certain circumstances.
+A worker may also be entitled to be compensated in the event of a layoff or dismissal, depending on the specific circumstances.

-Further, a worker may be entitled to provident fund, if the fund has been constituted in the establishment.
+A worker may be entitled to a provident fund, if the fund has been constituted in the establishment.

-A worker may also be entitled to workers’ profit participation fund and workers’ welfare fund, if applicable to the establishment.
+A worker may also be entitled to workers’ profit participation fund and workers’ welfare fund, if these features are applicable within the establishment.

-Employers are required to provide compensation to employees who sustain a work-related injury.
-Compensation depends on the age of the worker.
+Employers are required to provide compensation to any employee who sustains a work-related injury.
+The set compensation is contingent on the worker’s age.

 Old-age Social Pension

-For men aged 65 and above or women aged 62 and above whose annual income does not exceed BDT 10,000, and not receiving any other government or nongovernment allowance.
-Only one member of a family can receive the pension.
+Old-age social pension is available for men aged 65 and above or women aged 62 and above whose annual income does not exceed BDT 10,000.
+They must not receive any other government or nongovernment allowance.
+Only one member of a family is entitled to receive the pension.

 Disability Social Pension

-Must be aged 6 or older and medically assessed with a sensory, mental, speech, or physical disability, not receiving any other government or nongovernment allowance and if the annual income does not exceed BDT 36,000.
+To receive a disability social pension, an individual must be aged 6 or older and medically assessed with a sensory, mental, speech or physical disability.
+They must not receive any other government or nongovernment allowance.
+Their annual income does not exceed BDT 36,000.

 Survivor Social Pension